Walmart Black Friday 2019: These are the best deals now

-With little more than a week to go until Black Friday, Walmart continues to roll out new deals on a seemingly hourly basis -- and continues to restock popular ones.
+Black Fridayis the day after Thanksgiving, but Black Friday sales generally start on Thanksgiving Day -- or even earlier.
+At Walmart, new deals seem to roll out on a nearly hourly basis -- and the retailer continues to restock popular ones.
 Back on store shelves today, we found a $350 discount on RCA's 70-inch Roku 4K TV and $300 off Lenovo's Legion Y540 gaming laptop.
 (Note that Best Buy's discount on a more expensive Lenovo configuration disappeared this morning.)

 The big Walmart ad, linked below, hit last week -- and we've got our arms around the bulk of the huge sales featured therein.
 You can expect to see massive discounts on tablets, laptops, game consoles, TVs, streaming devices, toys, kitchen appliances, smart home devices, video games and more.